bzapata95/instagram-clone-app-flutter/README.md

 This app features all the latest tools and practices in app development!

-- **Flutter** — A JavaScript library for building user interfaces
+- **Flutter**
-- IN PROGRESS INTEGRATION WITH BACKEND DEPLOYMENT IN REPOSITORY [LINK](https://github.com/bzapata95/instagram-clone)...
+- IN PROGRESS INTEGRATION WITH BACKEND DEPLOYMENT IN REPOSITORY [Repository](https://github.com/bzapata95/instagram-clone)...

 ## License